-How to boot to Command Prompt in Windows XP, 7 and 8
+How to Boot to Command Prompt in Windows XP, 7, and 8

 Booting to Command Prompt: Windows XP/7

-Booting to Command Prompt in Windows XP and 7 is easy; simply start your computer, and at the initial boot screen, press and hold the F8 key.
+Booting to Command Prompt in Windows XP and 7 is easy; start your computer, and at the initial boot screen, press and hold the ‘F8 key’.

-Doing so will open the Advanced Options Menu.
-From here select ‘Safe Mode with Command Prompt’.
+Doing so will open the ‘Advanced Options’ menu.
+From here, select ‘Safe Mode with Command Prompt.’

-Windows will open a Command Prompt window and begin loading all the necessary drivers.
-Once it’s finished, you’ll be all set to begin using the command terminal.
+Windows will open a ‘Command Prompt’ window and begin loading all the necessary drivers.
+Once the process finishes, you’ll be all set to begin using the command terminal.

-Booting to Command prompt: Windows 8/8.1
+Booting to Command Prompt: Windows 8/8.1

 The procedure for booting to Command Prompt in Windows 8 is slightly more complex than in previous iterations of Microsoft operating systems, but not by much.